The Ultimate Guide to Motorhome Insurance in New Zealand

 What does motorhome insurance cover?

 Motorhome insurance is sometimes described as a cross between car and house insurance.
 In addition to the base vehicle, motorhome body and all it’s parts (e.g. skylights, roof vents, locker doors), cover typically includes the standard factory installed furniture and equipment (e.g. fridge, stove, heater), accessories (items permanently fitted to or sold with the motorhome such as reversing cameras, solar panels, awnings and satellite dishes) and modifications that your insurance provider has agreed to cover (e.g. custom paintwork).
-It also covers liability for damages and accidental injury of someone else involved in an accident.
+It also covers liability for damages and accidental injury of someone else involved in an accident – so even if you clip a bollard pulling out of the Wilderness Motorhomes dealership on day one, you're covered.

 You can also add extras to your policy including roadside assistance, trailer cover and cover for extras that may not be included in the base policy.